DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-experience.md

 navigation_description: If you've spent a lot of time working in a classroom, you may be able to show you meet the standards for qualified teacher status (QTS) through an assessment.
 ---

-If you have been working in a classroom for a significant amount of time, as a teaching assistant or in a similar role, you may be able to get [qualified teacher status](/what-is-qts) (QTS) through a 12-week ‘assessment only’ programme.
+If you have been working in a classroom for a significant amount of time as an unqualified teacher, you may be able to get [qualified teacher status](/what-is-qts) (QTS) through a 12-week ‘assessment only’ programme.
 You  must also have a degree.

 You’ll need to show that you already meet the standards for QTS.
 For example, you may meet the standards if:

-- you’ve already been employed as an unqualified teacher or teaching assistant for a significant amount of time (for example, 2 years) and you’ve worked in more than one school
+- you’ve already been employed as an unqualified teacher for a significant amount of time (for example, 2 years) and you’ve worked in more than one school
 - you’re a [qualified teacher who trained overseas](/non-uk-teachers/teach-in-england-if-you-trained-overseas)

 Entry criteria may vary by teacher training provider.
 You should ask them about eligibility before you apply and make sure that you qualify.